CollectionBuilder/collectionbuilder.github.io/_docs/01_software/git.md

 `git config --global user.email "myemail@gmail.com"`

+*Optionally*, set your default text editor for use with git on the commandline.
+Normally it is set to Vim, which [can be confusing](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/){:target="_blank" rel="noopener"}.
+For ease of use, we generally suggest using Nano editor:

+`git config --global core.editor "nano -w"`

 {% capture commit %}
 Your email and user name is recorded with every commit.
 This helps ensure integrity and authenticity of the history.